 Section 508, an amendment to the United States Workforce Rehabilitation Act of 1973, is a federal law mandating that all electronic and information technology developed, procured, maintained, or used by the federal government be accessible to people with disabilities.

-A flattened display of the pages and navigation elements for our sites, used to make bulk pages changes on Aurora Sites, count number of content elements on the site, and to enhance site search engine optimization.
+A flattened display of the pages and navigation elements for our sites that is used to make bulk pages changes on Aurora Sites, count the number of content elements on the site, and to enhance site search engine optimization.

 A set of images used in either content or design which are set to alternate or transition automatically.
 This can be achieved by using the Slideshow Widget.